Adelaide Nature Reserve: History

 The site has been a nature reserve since 1984 but for hundreds of years had been a hay meadow area which provided food for London’s horses.
 A railway was built through the area in the 19th century and Stephenson’s railway tunnel, completed in 1837, can be seen nearby.
 In the 20th century, up until world war two, it was covered with domestic gardens.
 There was a tree nursery here at one time.
 The reserve was co-founded by Ursula Granville and there is a plaque to commemorate her.
 The land is owned by Network Rail, who lease it to the London Borough of Camden for use as a nature reserve.
 The site has been managed as a nature reserve since 1985 and received official Local Nature Reserve status in 2011.
 However, towards the close of 2011, the site has been threatened by an adjacent building project proposal.

-Habitats & Access
+Habitats and access

 The reserve is dominated by a south facing meadow with some adjacent areas of woodland.
 There are two ponds one of which has a dipping platform.
 A circular path runs around the site.
 A mural, which includes illustrations of site wildlife, overlooks the reserve.
 Due to the steep sloping nature of the site, there is no wheelchair access as of 2012.
 The entrance to the site is on Adelaide Road, east of Primrose Hill Road, and the reserve is open to the public on Saturdays and Sundays.